Chapter 27: Cultural Diffusion from the West via Lake Baikal

-Let us reassemble ourselves.
-There is a lot of evidence, which suggests that the Shang culture was an indigenous development.
-There is also a lot of evidence linking the Shang with the cultures of Central and Western Asia.
-The fact that the Shang were Mongoloid like the preceding Neolithic peoples, the fact that their bronze technique was unique from the techniques of the west, and that their style of writing was extremely different from that of Mesopotamian cultures, all led archaeologists to abandon the idea of outright invasion and to replace it with the theory of indigenous origination.
+The Shang seem to have significant links with the prehistoric cultures of Central and Western Asia.
+However, there is an abundance of evidence, which suggests that the Shang culture was an indigenous development.
+The Shang were Mongoloid like the preceding Neolithic peoples; their bronze technique was unique from the techniques of the west, and their style of writing was extremely different from that of Mesopotamian cultures.
+These facts led archaeologists to abandon the idea of outright invasion and to replace it with the theory of indigenous origination.

 Cultural Diffusion